boyzoid/blog/content/posts/2024/may/filtering-arrays-javascript-mysql.md

     returns varchar(10000) language javascript as $$
 ```

-The second line defines the data type that will be returned, `varchar(10000)`, and specifies that the language used for the sto5red function is `javascript`.
+The second line defines the data type that will be returned, `varchar(10000)`, and specifies that the language used for the stored function is `javascript`.
 Lastly, we use `$$` to delimit the body of our function from the rest of the statement.
 Using this method, we do not need to change the delimiter to get MySQL to interpret the function correctly.

 ```javascript
     const arr = JSON.parse(items)